callstackincubator/react-native-sandbox/README.md

   - [File System & Storage](#file-system--storage)
   - [Platform-Specific](#platform-specific-considerations)

-`react-native-multinstance` is a library for running multiple, isolated React Native instances within a single application.
+`react-native-sandbox` is a library for running multiple, isolated React Native instances within a single application.
 This allows you to embed third-party or feature-specific "micro-apps" in a sandboxed environment, preventing uncontrolled interference with the main app by providing a clear API for communication (`postMessage`/`onMessage`).

 ## 💡 Project Overview